Why can’t GMBill.com charge my card?

 You’ll need to pay-down your credit card, then tell us to charge your card again (or, add a different credit card in GMB).

-Considerations when contacting your bank to resolve an issue
+Contacting your bank (card issuer) to resolve an issue

 If we report that your bank is simply not allowing us to charge your card (and no specific reason is provided) it’s worth contacting your credit card company by phone.
 They can make changes on their end to allow charges from us.